samin9796/tts_qbe-std/README.md

-# An automated corpus generation system integrating a text-to-speech model with a query-by-example spoken term detection system
+# Integration of text-to-speech models with a query-by-example spoken term detection system

-The system consists of a Text-to-Speech (TTS) system and a query-by-example spoken term detection (QbE-STD) system.
+The system consists of Text-to-Speech (TTS) systems and a query-by-example spoken term detection (QbE-STD) system.
 The TTS system takes text inputs and generates synthesized audio samples (referred to as queries) that are searched in a unlabelled reference corpus.
 FastSpeech 2 architecture and Parallel Wavegan vocoder are used to train the TTS system.
 The search of the queries in the reference corpus is done following this [work](https://github.com/fauxneticien/qbe-std_feats_eval).
 This repo is also forked from [here](https://github.com/fauxneticien/qbe-std_feats_eval).

 ## Usage instructions